-Bob Burnett Architecture has established a longstanding reputation for energy-efficient and space efficient, environmentally sound design.
-Beautiful, light-filled spaces are integrated with renewable energy, passive design and off-site construction methodologies.
-This enables high-performance thermal envelopes, reduced running costs and a low carbon footprint.
+Bob Burnett Architecture has established a longstanding reputation for energy-efficient and space efficient, climate positive designs.
+Beautiful, light-filled spaces are integrated with renewable energy, passive design and employing off-site construction methodologies.
+This enables high-performance thermal envelopes, reducing running costs and providing a healthy interior environment and a low carbon footprint.

 Most designs are a fusion of ideas of the two directors, Bob Burnett and Japanese Architect, Shizuka Yasui, which exhibit influences of both Japan and New Zealand.